James Naish: Early life and education

-Born in Sheffield and raised on his family's farm in South Wheatley, Nottinghamshire, Naish is the youngest of three triplets.
+Born in Sheffield and raised on a farm in Nottinghamshire, Naish is the youngest of triplets.
 He attended Queen Elizabeth's High School in Gainsborough.
-Following this, he attended Mansfield College, Oxford, where he later graduated with a Bachelor of Arts in Modern History.
+Following this, he attended Mansfield College, Oxford, where he studied Modern History.

 Early career

-After graduating, Naish took a role as an analyst and consultant for the Fortune 500 company Accenture, before working in Albania as an advisor in the Prime Minister's Office to Albanian Prime Minister Edi Rama in the aftermath of the Socialist Party of Albania's election victory in the 2013 Albanian parliamentary election.

-Before his election to Parliament, Naish worked in the energy sector, including as a Programme Manager for Northern Powergrid and SSE plc and served as a director of Nottinghamshire-based property auction franchise Open Door Auctions.
+After graduating, Naish worked for the Fortune 500 company Accenture, taking a sabbatical to work in the Prime Minister's Office in Albania.
+Naish subsequently worked largely in the energy sector, including as a Programme Manager for Northern Powergrid and SSE plc.

 Local government career

-Naish was elected to Bassetlaw District Council, Nottinghamshire in May 2019, representing the rural Sturton ward, winning the seat for Labour for the first time, with a 40.8% increase in Labour's share of the vote.
+Naish was elected to Bassetlaw District Council, Nottinghamshire in May 2019, representing the rural Sturton ward, winning the seat for Labour for the first time.
 Naish was elected Leader of the Council in September 2022.
 He was subsequently re-elected in the 2023 local elections with 77.6% of the vote.
-During his time as Leader, Naish secured additional investment in the district, including the flagship Spherical Tokamak for Energy Production (STEP) prototype fusion energy plant, and instituted a new local plan, to ensure that vital infrastructure is provided alongside new developments.
+During his time as Leader, Naish secured additional investment into the district, including the flagship Spherical Tokamak for Energy Production (STEP) prototype fusion energy plant being built at West Burton power station.

 Parliamentary career

-Naish is a member of the International Development Committee, the House of Common's select committee responsible for scrutinising UK aid policy, and the expenditure of Official Development Assistance across UK government departments.
-He also serves as the Chair of the All-Party Parliamentary Group (APPG) for the East Midlands, the Chair of the APPG for Fusion Energy, the Vice-Chair of the UK Fresh Produce Network, a Vice-President of the Association for Decentralised Energy and an officer of the APPG for Hydrogen.
+Naish is a member of the International Development Committee, the House of Common's select committee responsible for scrutinising UK aid policy.
+He also serves as the Chair of the All-Party Parliamentary Group (APPG) for the East Midlands and is a Vice-President of the Association for Decentralised Energy.

-On 29 November 2024, Naish voted against the Terminally Ill Adults (End of Life) Bill at its second reading.
-In a statement to constituents, he stated that he was "unable to fully support the Bill in its current form".
+In June 2025, Naish was appointed onto the Bill committee for the Football Governance Bill, engaging in line-by-line scrutiny of the bill.

+For his first year in office, Naish served as the Chair of the APPG for Fusion Energy.
+During his term, the government awarded £2.5 billion in funding to fusion energy research and development.

+Naish serves as the Vice-Chair of the Labour Rural Research Group (LRRG), a caucus of Labour MPs representing rural and semi-rural communities across the UK.
+The Group was known to be critical of proposed changes to inheritance tax on agricultural assets.